PetraOleum/2016-Notes/Statistics 2a.markdown

 In categorical data the response variable (dependent variable) is a set of categories.
 For example: favourite movies, preferred political party.

+###Binomial variable

+A Bernoulli trial has exactly two outcomes, 1 and 0 (or true and false etc; gender/sex is generally counted as one too).
+The probability p is the probability of getting a 1.
+The expected value is _p_, the variance is p(1 - p).

+A binomial distribution is created by repeating an identical and independent Bernoulli trial _n_ times.
+You write Y ~ B(n, p) for Y follows a normal distribution with n trials and a probability of p.

+The mean E[Y] = &mu; = np.
+The variance Var(Y) = &sigma;<sup>2</sup> = np(1 - p).

+When _n_ is suffiently large, the binomial distribution can be approximated by normal distributions.
+The larger _n_ gets, the better the approximation becomes, but it also depends on p.
+As a general rule, the normal approximation is adequate when both np &ge; 5 and n(1 - p) &ge; 5.

 ##Tutorials

 Tutorials are in MY 632 on Wednesdays between Computability and the Stats class itself (11am to 12pm).
 The tutor is Lindsay(sp?).